Interim procedures for Geographic Country Codes

 ENUM administration ad interim

-These procedures have been approved on 8 November 2007 by ITU-T Study Group 2 and were updated on 28 February 2019 by ITU-T Study Group 2
+These procedures have been approved on 8 November 2007 by ITU-T Study Group 2 and were updated on 28 February 2019 and 17 November 2024 by ITU-T Study Group 2

 There is considerable interest in implementing ENUM in some Member States so that it would be appropriate to provide interim procedures to enable such activities to take place.

 In response to this interest, the Internet Architecture Board (IAB) issued instructions to RIPE-NCC regarding how to proceed with any requests received by RIPE-NCC.
 Those instructions can be found at

 .
 Additional information on ENUM can be found at

 .
 It should be noted that the cited instructions are fully consistent with the statement: